 - 3 cups baby spinach

-- 14 oz soft vacuum-packed udon noodles, or see Notes for other types of udon you can use(400g)
+- 14 oz soft vacuum-packed udon noodles, *see Note 2 below

 Sauce:

-- 1-2 tsp Sambal Oelek, or Asian Chili Garlic Sauce/Sriracha, to taste
+- 1-2 teaspoons Sambal Oelek, or Asian Chili Garlic Sauce/Sriracha, to taste

 - 2 cloves garlic, minced